 This degree provides a firm foundation in the important field of mobile and distributed systems.

-You will study a broad curriculum for two years, before learning about the design and development of advanced systems that allow multiple computers to communicate, for example, in online banking or gaming.
+Your modules focus on the design and development of advanced systems that allow multiple computers to communicate, for example, in online banking or gaming.
+These include:

-Mobile and distributed systems involve multiple computers processing data and communicating the results to each other, such as in electronic banking or online gaming, where the users are geographically separated.
+Mobile and distributed systems involves multiple computers processing data and communicating the results to each other, such as in electronic banking or online gaming, where the users are geographically separated.

 Our degrees draw on three main areas of expertise of our research groups: